pothitos/naxos/manual/README.md

 \caption{The combination of the goals that compose `NsgLabeling`\label{NsgLabeling}}
 \end{figure}

 Regarding the practical meaning of the example, when we ask the solver to satisfy the goal `NsgLabeling(VarArr)`, we except that all the variables of `VarArr` will be assigned values.
 Thus, the function `GOAL()` of `NsgLabeling` chooses a variable (specifically, the one with the smallest domain size according to the first-fail heuristic).
 Then it asks (via the goal `NsgInDomain` that assigns to a variable, its domain minimum value) to instantiate the variable _and_ to satisfy the goal `this`.
-This goal---that refers to a kind of "recursion"---constructs another `NsgLabeling` instance, that is identical to the current one.
+This goal—that refers to a kind of "recursion"—constructs another `NsgLabeling` instance, that is identical to the current one.
 In fact, `this` tells the solver to assign values to the rest of `VarArr` variables.
 When `GOAL()` returns `0`, we have finished (Fig.~\ref{NsgLabeling}).

 While `NsgLabeling` chooses a variable to be instantiated, `NsgInDomain` chooses the value to assign to the variable.
 More specifically, it always chooses the minimum value of the domain of the variable.
 Then it calls the built-in goal `NsgSetValue` that simply assigns the value to the variable.
 If it is proved afterwards that this value does not guide to a solution, it is removed from the domain by the goal `NsgRemoveValue` and another value will be assigned (by `NsgInDomain(*this)`).